 However, we do have a Cortex Operator that you can use to run Cortex on your own Kubernetes cluster if you want to, but that will not incorporate any of the other Opstrace features.
 Check it out on GitHub here: https://github.com/opstrace/cortex-operator.

 We are intentionally building a composed product that is operated in a uniform way, rather than relying on you to stitch together the individual components.
 Opstrace intends to replace the many in-house stacks that people at countless companies have already built.

 * As with most decisions, we may reconsider this at some point in the future.

 *.opstrace.io domain is provided to our users for free as a convenience.

-To use a custom domain, email us about our commercial version.
+To use a custom domain, check out our documentation here.